barefootwriter/KPU/IDEA/mentorship/skills.md

 * speaking up and taking the lead in group conversations
 * maintaining appropriate boundaries with groups
 * setting the tone and leading by example in groups
 * cultivating mindfulness, empathy, and compassion in groups

+[ ] Add skills for remaining modules